viamrobotics/docs/docs/services/slam/cartographer/_index.md

 [The Cartographer Project](https://github.com/cartographer-project) performs dense SLAM using LIDAR data.

-To easily integrate Cartographer into the Viam ecosystem, Viam provides [`viam-cartographer`](https://github.com/viamrobotics/viam-cartographer) which wraps Cartographer as a [modular resource](/program/extend/modular-resources/) named `cartographer-module`.
+To easily integrate Cartographer into the Viam ecosystem, Viam provides [`viam-cartographer`](https://github.com/viamrobotics/viam-cartographer), a [modular resource](/program/extend/modular-resources/) which wraps Cartographer.
+This resource provides the `cartographer-module` binary.

 ## Requirements